ehsangazar/generator-nextjs-typescript/README.md

-# Generator of FrontEnd Best Practices as a boilerplate
+# Generator of Nextjs TypeScript StyledComponent as a boilerplate
-Since so many people are trying to start a frontend project, this generator is been created to give you the best tools that we can use in frontend at the moment,
+Since so many people are trying to start a frontend project, this generator is been created to give you the popular tools that we can use in frontend at the moment,

 ### Now we have: